How to Stop Being Self-Centered in a Relationship: 25 Ways

 2. Ask your partner questions and listen

 A common characteristic of a self-centered person is that they tend to live in their own heads.
 Learning to care and think about others can be challenging.
-You can develop this skill slowly, which can have a significant impact on the happiness of your relationship.
+You can develop this skill slowly, which can significantly impact the happiness of your relationship.

-You can take baby steps toward this — ask your partner how they’re doing, and pay attention to what they say.
-Giving your partner an opportunity to talk while you’re actively listening to them can make your partner feel cared for and can help you in your quest on how to become less self-centered.
+Giving your partner an opportunity to talk while you’re actively listening to them can make your partner feel cared for and help you learn how to become less self-centered.
+Furthermore, your partner may also try to learn how to deal with a self-centered person.

 3. Learn to make your partner a priority